SAT-R/sa2/README.md

 Inside the `agbcc` repo and run `./build.sh` and then install the compiler in this repo `./install.sh path/to/sa2`

-**Build the required tools**

-The `tools` directory contains a bunch of tooling (built by [pret](https://github.com/pret)) which is used to build assets and create a matching rom

-Run `./build_tools.sh` to build all the projects in this directory

 **Build the rom**

-On Linux and MacOS, run `make` in the root of the repo to build
+On Linux and MacOS, run `make` in the root of the repo to build.

 On Windows you can build using `make` in the MSYS environment provided with devkitARM.

+This command will also build all the required tooling in the `tools` directory.
+The `tools` directory contains a bunch of tooling (built by [pret](https://github.com/pret)) which is used to build assets and create a matching rom.

 If the rom built successfully you will see this output